-This module provides an opportunity to experience current practice in a variety of locations across Hampshire and the Isle of Wight.
+This module provides an opportunity to experience current practice in a variety of locations across Hampshire, the Isle of Wight and surrounding counties.
 Principle providers of placement will be in health or social care settings.
-You will work with an experienced therapist who will be your placement educator for the entire period of the placement.
-You and the placement educator will be allocated a Locality Contact (a member of the academic staff in the School's OT team) who will provide a link to the academic programme and will visit you at least once during the placement.
-You are supernumerary to the staff in the service in which you are placed.
+You will work with an experienced HCPC registered therapist who will act as the main placement educator and point of contact for the entire period of the placement.
+You and the placement educator will be allocated a Locality Contact (a member of the academic staff in the School's OT team) who will provide a link to the academic programme and will meet you at least once during the placement.
+You will be supernumerary to the staff in the service in which you are placed.

 This particular placement has a focus on you making an active contribution to the assessment and treatment of service users in a specific area of practice.
 You will take an active part in service user interventions under close supervision of the placement educator who will guide you to take responsibility for a selected caseload.

 The experience of working closely with service users of all ages, cultural backgrounds and across specialities is an essential ingredient to the learning and assessment of competency in Occupational Therapy programmes.
 This placement links to work carried out in previous placements and other level 5 modules where specific service user groups' needs and/or interventions are investigated at an intermediate level.
 You need to be aware of service users' lived experiences derived from narratives, research and evaluation of practice.
 This will improve your knowledge base and also underpin any self-development activities linked to practice placement.
 This combination of theoretical evidence and practice-based work will ensure that the needs of service users are dealt with in a proactive and positive manner in all your scholarly and practical activities.